Jean Marie.

 “Jean Marie.”

-In his Scottish accent he said, “You’ll never believe it.”
+In his Scottish accent, he said, “You’ll never believe it.”

-“A friend asked me to go on a double date to a club.
+“A friend asked me to go on a double date at a club.
 I didn’t want to go, but I did.
 It was a long time ago—seventy years, probably.”
-I did the math in my head — the 1950s.

-He shook his head, smiling.
+He shook his head and smiled.

 “The moment I saw her, I knew I was in love.”